 Increasing interest for use of IT motivated the government to appoint a high level committee, the Swedish Information Technology Commission, in March 1994.

 This Commission contained seven Ministers as members, with the Prime Minister as chairman.
 This was an unusual construction, mirroring a strong and broad public IT will.
-Its form was inspired by the Delors White Paper, and the coming Bangemann report.
 There were no explicite terms of reference, simply "to present reforms that by the year 2010 will place Sweden among the leading IT nations".